djeada/Numpy-Tutorials/notes/9_statistics_and_random_numbers.md

 ```

 Parameters:
-- d0, d1,..., dn: Dimensions of the returned array.
+- $d0, d1,..., dn$: Dimensions of the returned array.

 Example: